 Notes: For each age group, we compute the percent of full-time (i.e. work 5+ days/week) wage and salary employees who either i) worked all their days on business premises; ii) worked some days on busines premises and some days at home; or iiii) worked all all days at home during the survey's reference week.
 Then we show the percentage for each group.
-The sample covers the April to July 2023 waves of the SWAA.
+The sample covers the July to October 2023 waves of the SWAA.
 We re-weight the sample of US residents aged 20 to 64 earning \$10,000 or more in a prior year to match CPS shares by age-sex-education-earnings cells.
-We exclude agriculture, construction, mining, and other personal services, the latter two insufficient observations.
+We exclude agriculture, construction, mining, and other latter two personal services, the due to insufficient observations.
+We exclude September 2023 data due to quality issues.